 The Basis for a Criminal Appeal

-There is an institutional preference for a trial court's rulings and findings in the U. S. judicial system.
+There is an institutional preference to uphold a trial court's rulings and findings in the U. S. judicial system.
 Thus, for an appellate court to hear an appeal from a lower court the aggrieved party must demonstrate to the appellate court that an error was made at the trial level.
 The error must have been substantial, or material.

-- the lower court made a serious error of law (plain error),
+- The lower court made a serious error of law (plain error);

-- the weight of the evidence does not support the verdict.
+- The weight of the evidence does not support the verdict;

 - The lower court abused its discretion in making an errant ruling;